GoranTurkalj/Mljet-Experience/README.md

 # Mljet-Experience-Responsive-Landing-Page

-Practice Assignment - Building a Landing Page with HTMl, CSS, Sass and a sprinkle of Javascript
+Practice Assignment - Building a Homepage with HTMl, CSS, Sass and a sprinkle of Javascript.

-# Notes

-# Top Background Image